<The New Year according to the Bible

 The days of the week and the months of the year of the Gregorian calendar are all named after pagan gods and objects.
 The Biblical calendar, found in the scriptures, was numbered and over time the months had names attached to them.

 The Biblical calendar, as found in the scriptures, is twelve months or thirteen months in length.
-Every nineteen years the calendar repeats itself, called the Metonic cycle.
+Every nineteen years the calendar repeats itself which is called the Metonic cycle.
 There are twelve – twelve month years, and seven – thirteen month years within the nineteen years.
 To the best of our understanding the first month would begin at the first New Moon (Full Moon) after the spring equinox.
 This would be the first day of the first month of the New Year.
 To see why we beleive the full moon begins each month see our article "Beginning of the Month" by clicking on the shaded area.

 Throughout the Old Testament, time was given in the days of the particular month.
 An example of this is found in Genesis 8:4-5.
 “And the ark rested in the seventh month, on the seventeenth day of the month . . .
 And the waters decreased continually until the tenth month, on the first day of the month, were the tops of the mountains seen.”
 This type of language is used in approximately 200 different verses throughout the Old Testament.